 Keep Current with Insurance and Warranties: The aftermath of a hurricane can be hectic and stressful.
 In order to be better prepared keep the following items in a secure location with easy access: warranty information, insurance documents, photos of your roof before the storm, and contact information for contractors and your insurance agent.

 While hurricane season is inevitable, the above 6 tips will help you proactively protect your roof and home.
-If you need to have your roof inspected or are in need of roof repairs, our team at Crown Roofing are here to help.
-The professionals at Crown Roofing have years of experience maintaining and repairing residential and commercial roofs.
-Crown Roofing handles all types of roofing systems from tile, shingle, slate and metal.
+If you need to have your roof inspected or are in need of roof repairs, our team at Crown are here to help.
+The professionals at Crown have years of experience maintaining and repairing residential and commercial roofs.
+Crown handles all types of roofing systems from tile, shingle, slate and metal.
 There is no job that is too small and no task that is too big.
-Crown Roofing has offices across Central, South and Southwest Florida.
+Crown has offices across Central, South and Southwest Florida.
 Contact us today for a free estimate.

 The post 6 Tips to Prepare Your Roof for Hurricane Season appeared first on Crown Residential Services.